flemosr/quantoxide/QUICKSTART_PROMPT.md

      - Iterate on strategy parameters systematically
      - Log each iteration's results with parameter values
      - Stop when performance plateaus or user intervention is needed
-   - Ask me which workflow I prefer before proceeding
+   - Ask which workflow is preferred before proceeding
    - Update the context file with backtest results, parameter choices, and performance insights
    - Reference the examples README for more details on backtest modes